-Undergraduates can apply to up to three colleges or schools of study within the university on their Common Application.
+Undergraduates can apply to up to two colleges or schools of study within the university on their Common Application.
 However, admitted students will need to choose a home college or school when they enroll.

 Many music students are successful in adding a second major or dual degree, but typically begin in the School of Music due to the sequential nature of the course work.
 Students interested in adding a second major or dual degree should approach the advising office in their home college as well as their intended second major/degree.

 Adding a second major means that ultimately the student receives one degree from their home college but has taken 90 units of course work in their second major.
 Pursuing a dual degree means that ultimately the student will receive two separate degrees.